 John’s other writing projects have included Tom and Huckleberry, a musical that was first performed at the Gardner Arts Centre in Brighton and continues to be popular with school and amateur theatre companies in the UK and abroad.

-John lives in Richmond, southwest London, and is a director of Media Animal, a company that provides writing, editing and proofreading services for businesses, newspapers and publishers.
+John lives in Sussex, southwest London, and is a director of Media Animal, a company that provides writing, editing and proofreading services for businesses, newspapers and publishers.

 For more information visit www.themediaanimal.co.uk